anpawo/Mary/Documentation/User Manual.md

 ## **Custom Operators**

-In Mary, we can define custom operators using `operator` keyword:
+In Mary, we can define custom operators using `operator` keyword, where precedence refers to the priority order of the operator:

 **Syntax:**